alexmulligan/pantry_wrapper/README.md

 pantry_wrapper aims to cut down the code you need to make calls to the Pantry API.

-"Pantry is a free service that provides perishable data storage for small projects."
-Basically, it's a JSON-based database with an simple API.
+"Pantry is a free data storage service which allows users to manage a collection of JSON objects."
 Learn more about Pantry [on their website](https://getpantry.cloud) and [on their GitHub page](https://github.com/imRohan/Pantry)

 It started as some functions I wrote for a personal project to get rid of repetitive code for API calls.
 I wanted to package it up and publish the source so I could easily use it for future projects and so others could use it too.